Tuesday, April 12, 2022

 If the answer is yes to any of these questions, it means that your current treatment isn’t working correctly and you should contact your GP as soon as possible.

-If you would like to discuss your asthma with Dr Webberley, OOP’s dedicated GP, then please get in touch.
+If you would like to discuss your asthma with one of our dedicated GPs, then please get in touch.
 She can go through your current symptoms and current treatment regime and discuss any recommendations for changes with you.
 If you would like to discuss your asthma with a private respiratory physician, then this can also be arranged for you.